2017-11-19 Mt 25 14-30 The Church's Got Talents

 That's one of the statements that makes me sinfully proud to be a Presbyterian.
 The church is called to be a community of faith, entrusting ourselves to God alone, even at the risk of losing all its talents, losing its life.

 The church is not a museum of faith.
 The church is not a fortress to keep the bad people out.
 The church is not a fancy room where children with sticky fingers aren't allowed.
-The church is not buried pile of talents, languishing deep in the ground.
+The church is not a buried pile of talents, languishing deep in the ground.

 The church is a risky endeavor.
 The church's got talents.
 Not our talents.
 God's talents.